 If you're interested in any of these volunteer positions, call the listed contact at 703-273-8829 or e-mail them at the provided link.

-- URGENT NEED: Volunteer Financial Planners (Alexandria area).
+- Volunteer Financial Planners (Alexandria area).
 Our Daily Bread has an urgent need for Volunteer Financial Planners (FP), who will help adult individuals plan the use of their income, savings, and investments (if any).
 Clients are typically struggling with credit and debt issues.
 FPs will provide a one time, 45-60 minute counseling session to help clients examine their immediate financial situation and help them create a course of action to address concerns.
 Clinics are held at the Sacramento Neighborhood Center, 8792-E Sacramento Drive, Alexandria, VA 22309.
 Financial Planners arrive between 6:00 - 6:30 pm to begin counseling clients.
 Plan for 2-3 hours of volunteer time per clinic.
-Upcoming 2014 clinic dates are: March 12, April 9, May 14, and June 11.
-Fall dates TBD.
 CLICK HERE to learn more.
-Contact Marcelle Miles.
+Contact AJ Bennett.

 - Run a Grocery Card Drive for Our Daily Bread: Group Project.
 Our Daily Bread has no groups to deliver grocery cards/food to our Food Bridge families in May!
 Can your organization help?
 We have 60 Fairfax County area families on our delivered food program and serves approximately 300 families per year who need emergency food.
 The best way to help them?
 Grocery cards allow them to use the budgeting skills they learn through our Financial Literacy Program to shop for fresh, healthy food that meets their families' dietary needs.
 CLICK HERE to learn more.
 Contact Christina Garris.